Virtual reality (VR) technology is quickly becoming an essential tool for businesses across various industries.

 Virtual reality (VR) can be used in training programs to help employees practice for high-stakes or potentially dangerous situations.
 This can improve the employee’s learning experience by simulating life-like scenarios through virtual reality applications to improve their performance in critical tasks.

-Oil companies such as ExxonMobil and BP use virtual reality training for their employees in real-life work scenarios, such as startup procedures and emergency exits.
 By simulating these situations through an extended reality system with first-person perspective, employees can learn and practice without the risk of making mistakes in the real world.
 This virtual reality training can help to reduce the risk of errors when employees encounter similar situations on the job.

 Similarly, virtual reality training can be useful for disaster training, allowing employees to safely experience and prepare for emergencies.
 Additionally, virtual reality training can be used for postal carriers to safely deal with dog attacks, a common hazard of the job.